CloudAssessments/s3photoapp/README.md

 - `STORAGE_PORT`:
   - Default: "3002"
   - Description: The port number of the url that the `photo-filter` service is listening on.
+- `AWS_REGION`:
+  - Default: "us-east-1"
+  - Description: The region to send AWS S3 Requests to

 **photo-filter:**
 - `PORT`: